0XJOEX0/Live-Photo-Merger/README.md

 - [Media-Sorter-Pro-Plus](https://github.com/0XJOEX0/media-sorter-pro-plus)
 -----------------------------
-Upload Without a Mac

-Option A: iCloud Web (Easiest)
-	1. Go to iCloud.com/photos.
-	2. Log in with your Apple ID.
-	3. Click the Upload button (top-right).
-	4. Select everything in your merged/ folder.
-	5. Wait for upload → photos & videos will appear in the iPhone/iPad Photos app as Live Photos.
+🚀 How to Upload Merged Live Photos to Apple Photos (Without macOS)

+Once you’ve used Live Photo Merger to create .JPG + .MOV pairs in the merged/ folder, follow one of these methods to upload them into Apple Photos (iCloud Photos).

 ⸻

-Option B: iCloud for Windows
-	1. Install iCloud for Windows.
+Method 1: iCloud Web (Easiest, Works Anywhere)
+	1. Open a web browser and go to iCloud.com/photos.
 	2. Sign in with your Apple ID.
-	3. Enable iCloud Photos in the settings.
+	3. Click the Upload button (top-right).
-	4. Copy your merged/ folder into the iCloud Photos > Uploads folder in File Explorer.
-	5. They’ll sync automatically.
+	4. Select all files in your merged/ folder.
+	5. Wait for the upload to finish → your Live Photos will appear in the Photos app on iPhone/iPad.

 ⸻

-Option C: iPhone/iPad Direct Import
-	1. Transfer the merged/ folder to your iPhone/iPad (via USB, AirDrop-like tools, or cloud storage).
+Method 2: iCloud for Windows (Best for Large Uploads)
+	1. Download and install iCloud for Windows.
-	2. Open the Files app.
+	2. Open the app and sign in with your Apple ID.
-	3. Select the JPG + MOV pairs → Share → Save to Photos.
-	4. They’ll appear as Live Photos inside Apple Photos.
+	3. In iCloud settings, check Photos → enable iCloud Photos.
+	4. Open File Explorer → find the iCloud Photos folder.
+	5. Copy your merged/ folder into the Uploads subfolder.
+	6. Files will sync automatically in the background.

 ⸻

+Method 3: iPhone/iPad Direct Import
+	1. Transfer your merged/ folder to your iPhone/iPad (via cable, AirDrop-alternative, or cloud storage).
+	2. Open the Files app and locate the folder.
+	3. Select the .JPG + .MOV pairs.
+	4. Tap Share → choose Save to Photos.
+	5. The Live Photos will be added to your library and synced with iCloud (if enabled).

+⸻

-✅ Important Notes
+✅ Tips & Notes
-	•	Apple Photos requires JPG + MOV pairs with the same filename (IMG_1234.JPG + IMG_1234.MOV) → your tool already handles this.
+	•	Make sure .JPG and .MOV filenames match exactly (e.g., IMG_1234.JPG ↔ IMG_1234.MOV).
-	•	JSON files from Google Photos are not needed for Apple Photos.
+	•	JSON files from Google Photos are not needed.
-	•	Large uploads (tens of GBs) are usually smoother with iCloud for Windows instead of iCloud web.
+	•	For very large libraries, Method 2 (Windows app) is more stable than the iCloud website.

+⸻

+👉 After uploading, you’ll be able to browse, edit, and share your Live Photos in the Apple Photos app across all your devices.